slowernews/wisdom-tldr/chapters/chapter_3_action.md

 social sanctions can be tough on those who fail to cooperate As with most things, however, reciprocation has a darker side.
 Just as we tend to reciprocate good behavior, sometimes we also pay back bad deeds.
 One of the most effective game-theory strategies is tit for tat.
 The standard antidote to one’s overactive hostility is to train oneself to defer reaction.
-There’s also another way.
-Because the reciprocation tendency is so extreme, we can reverse the course of events by doing good rather than harm to the other party.
 We feel obliged to repay favors we have received.
 We feel obliged to make a concession to someone who has made a concession to us.
 Cialdini moved from rejection to compliance after the boy had moved from a larger to a smaller request.
 The remarkable thing, and this is where bias comes in, was that Cialdini was not at all interested in either of the things the boy had offered.
 -->

 > *'Disarm and infuriate with the mirror effect.' -- Robert Greene (44th law of power)*